bzbradford/ibm-weather-tool/README.md

 Note: A wind gust is defined as a brief increase in wind speed that is at least 10 mph (16 km/h) faster than the average wind speed and peaks above 18 mph (30 km/h).
 Due to these definitions not every hour or day will have recorded wind gusts.

-#### 7-day hourly forecast
+#### Hourly weather forecast

-When the End Date is set to today's date, 7-day forecasts are retrieved from [NOAA's API](https://www.weather.gov/documentation/services-web-api) (available for most locations in the United States) and incorporated into charts and calculations.
-Forecasted parameters include temperature, dew point, relative humidity, wind speed, and wind direction.
+When the End Date is set to today's date, 14-day forecasts are retrieved from [Open Meteo](https://open-meteo.com/en/docs) and incorporated into charts and model calculations.
+Open Meteo sources weather forecasts from multiple governmental sources to ensure broad coverage.

 #### Daily data